ehansen247/Inspire/README.md

 npm install
 npm start
 ```
 Then check out localhost:4200 to see the website!
+Note that the core features will be non-functional locally unless you create & fill your own database and configure the connection string as an environment variable.

 ### Deploying with Docker locally